shubhpy/Assignment/README.md

     1. www.accel-india.com
 4. city in address get text 100 charters before and 50 after
 5. if city is in multiple times in address then seperately get before and after
+6. add main url as contact also
+7. add other cities in world